joshuablake/dotfiles/README.md

 # dotfiles
-Based on [https://medium.com/toutsbrasil/how-to-manage-your-dotfiles-with-git-f7aeed8adf8b](this article's) management technique.
+Based on [this article's](https://medium.com/toutsbrasil/how-to-manage-your-dotfiles-with-git-f7aeed8adf8b) management technique.

 ## Setting up on new PC